ppy/osu-wiki/wiki/History_of_osu!/2015/en.md

 ## February

 On 16 February 2015, storyboard rules were updated to allow image sizes larger than 854x640.
-As suggested by [Xgor](https://osu.ppy.sh/users/98661), the new maximum rankable image size for storyboards was updated to 1366x768.[^osu-weekly-1][^sb-rule-change]
+As suggested by ::Xgor::{ user-id=98661 }, the new maximum rankable image size for storyboards was updated to 1366x768.[^osu-weekly-1][^sb-rule-change]

 ## March

 The first ever edition of osu!weekly was released on 13 March 2015.
-Written by [Tasha](https://osu.ppy.sh/users/1031958), osu!weekly positioned itself as "a weekly news digest covering the latest happenings of the game and its community".[^osu-weekly-1]
+Written by ::Tasha::{ user-id=1031958 }, osu!weekly positioned itself as "a weekly news digest covering the latest happenings of the game and its community".[^osu-weekly-1]

 The first ever osu!
 Beatmap Blueprint stickers were added to the [osu!store](https://osu.ppy.sh/store/listing) on 20 March 2015.
 The stickers came in two packs of 8.5" x 11" custom sticker sheets featuring such elements as hit circles, combo counters, sliders, and much more.[^osu-stickers] In celebration of the launch, a contest was run to see who could make the best [beatmap](/wiki/Beatmap) using the stickers, with a first place prize of an osu! tablet and osu! sticker sets 1 and 2.
 Despite this, the contest was cancelled due to a lack of submissions, and no follow-up regarding this was ever publicly stated at the time.[^osu-stickers][^osu-stickers-submission-count]